djotaku/adventofcode/2015/Day_25/README.md

 Answer: 19980801
 ## Part 2
+Nothing to do, it's a gimme once you have 49 stars...

 ## Commentary / Approach to the Problem
 One obvious way to do this would be to brute force it.
 Would still need to figure out the algorithm for the row/column.